datadesk/python-elections/source/index.rst

     Single character Office Type ID.
 Only top-of-the-ticket races (President, Governor, US Senate, and US House) are guaranteed to be unique on a national level.
 All other office types are guaranteed to be unique only within a state.
 A full list of the office identifiers can be found in AP's documentation.

+.. attribute:: obj.party

+    Name of party to which race applies, i.e., GOP if a Republican Primary.

 .. attribute:: obj.race_type_name

     Returns a descriptive name for the race_type.